genesiscommunitysuccess/docs/docs/platform-reference/authentication-and-authorisation/authorisation.md

 If you need to clear out the entries by hand, simply delete everything in that directory and restart GENESIS_AUTH_PERMS.

-More than one permission map per table may be created.
+More than one permission map per table can be created.

 ## Generic Permissions